CryptoFi-LLC/investifi-qa-technical-challenge/README.md

 npx playwright test
 ```

-## Submission Guidlines
+## Submission Guidelines
 1. Commit your changes to your private GitHub repository.

 2. Invite hkussie1111 to your repository.

 3. Include the following files:

-    -   test-plan.md
+    - Your test plan (can be in any file format you want).

-    - Your Playwright test scripts in a /tests folder
+    - Your updated playwright tests.

     - A short README.md explaining your approach and any assumptions made.

-    - Create a short [Loom](https://www.loom.com) video (3-5 mins) walking through your test plan and code.
+    - Create a short [Loom](https://www.loom.com) video walking through your test plan and code.